ShadowEngineTeam/Monaco/README.md

 The output MUST be on the bin folder so the haxe macro can pick it up when building the app. you may compile the server from a different source path but we drop it inside of `client/haxe/server.js`.

 # Building The App
-It's just a haxe C++ app so just make sure you have haxe, hxcpp and the target's required build tools (like msvc/mingw for windows or clang/gcc for linux or sumth idk)
+It's just a haxe C++ app so just make sure you have haxe, hxcpp and the target's required compiling stuff

 You need to install hxwebview through
 ```bash